Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Moved "Build Structure" button to the bottom row.
 - Fixed an issue which caused a button's popup to continue being drawn after the button "level" had changed (i.e. if a submenu had been selected like the "Build Structure" one).
+- A player's units will now be revealed 30 seconds after the loss of the last town hall.

 -----------------------------------------------------------------------
 - 1.9.1